ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/62-heapsort.md

 used when sorting data sets too large to fit in main memory.
 -->

-In @sec:building-a-heap we saw that there is a more efficient way of turning an array into a heap, by using the `buildHeap` operation.
+In @sec:heaps:heapify we saw that there is a more efficient way of turning an array into a heap, by using the `buildHeap` operation.
 We can use this to implement a faster and in-place version of Heapsort.

 The crucial step here is to use a *max*-heap, which might seem counter-intuitive.